-For each type of controller detected, a banner appears in the same order as the list above.
-This banner contains general information about the controller type that was detected, the RAID configuration utility applicable to the controller, and the name of the sample RAID configuration file that comes with the ServerGuide Scripting Toolkit.

-Under each banner, detailed information about each detected RAID controller of that type is listed.
-See the applicable section for each RAID controller type in "Modifying the sample configuration files" on page 30 for more information about the raidinfo.txt file and how to use this information to modify the sample configuration
+A banner displays the information, in the same order as in the file.
+This banner contains general information about the controller type that was detected, the RAID configuration utility that is applicable to the controller, and the name of the sample RAID configuration file that comes with the ServerGuide Scripting Toolkit.
+See the applicable section for each RAID controller type in "Modifying the sample configuration files" on page 30 for information about the raidinfo.txt file and how to use this information to modify the sample configuration files.